psychemedia/storytelling-notes/undutiful-daughter.md

 b.
 1, 1,2.
 There was a sea-captain came to the seaside, O,
 He courted a damsel and got her in trouble.

-13, 3. coffin of the deepest stoU yellow.
+13, 3. coffin of the deepest stoll yellow.

 15, 4.
 But the mother and baby had got there before, O.